 5 Ways Big Insurance Try To Wreck Your Motorcycle Accident Claim

 This is Hugh Howerton.
-I have been a motorcycle accident lawyer for 30 years and have never lost a motorcycle accident case.
-I don’t do that to brag but to give you confidence in what I’m telling you.
+I have been a motorcycle accident lawyer for 30 years.

 Some insurance lawyers want to conjure the idea in the minds of the jury that all motorcycle riders are gang members, speeding on dangerous bikes, high on drugs, looking to beat up innocent men and pillage innocent women.
 OK, that’s a little over the top but you’d be surprised at the really negative opinions I get from people about motorcycle riders when I’m picking a jury.

 Insurance companies know there a certain segment of the population is prejudiced against motorcycle riders.
 The trick is to find these people, expose their beliefs and make sure they never end up on one of my client’s jury.
 You are not going to change their minds.
 You just need to make sure they never make it on the jury.

 Sometimes insurance companies and their lawyers sometime try to blame the motorcycle rider.
 They do that in hopes of having to pay less money by getting the jury to find the rider partially negligent for the crash.
 Here are some of their tricks:

 The rider was inexperienced in riding a motorcycle

 The rider wasn’t wearing bright clothes

 The rider didn’t keep their hands on the brakes